Our updated report on FDI tracks a swathe of changes to global investment rules as nations wrestle with Covid-19

-Against a background of mounting protectionist rhetoric, countries traditionally open to investment (such as the US, UK and Australia) are moving towards stricter public interest and FDI scrutiny of M&A. The focus now stretches well beyond acquisitions by Chinese companies, and the concept of “national security” continues to be extended, to include critical infrastructure, communications assets, advanced technology and data.
-This trend reflects some big shifts in the global economy, as well as the political mood.
-It is likely to be structural, rather than cyclical, and shows signs of accelerating.
+The focus continues to stretch well beyond acquisitions by certain Chinese companies, and the concept of “national security” continues to be extended, to include critical infrastructure, communications assets, advanced technology and data, and – influenced by the pandemic – healthcare.
+These trends reflect some big shifts in the global economy, as well as the political mood.
+Whilst some of the amendments directly related to the pandemic may ultimately prove to be temporary, the overall picture is likely to be one of structural change, rather than cyclical.

-At the same time, the historical “level playing field” frustration when it comes to FDI restrictions has turned.
-Asian countries, in particular China and India, have progressively opened parts of their economies to FDI and have streamlined their screening processes.
+At the same time, the historical “level playing field” frustration when it comes to FDI restrictions has been turning.
+Some Asian countries have progressively opened parts of their economies to FDI and have streamlined their screening processes.
+It remains to be seen whether this trend will also continue as these jurisdictions emerge from the pandemic.